Xenon8778/scSGS/README.md

 # scSGS
-single-cell Stochastic Gene Silencing - A tool to study the gene function using natural stochasticity in gene expression
+single-cell Stochastic Gene Silencing - A tool to study gene function using natural stochasticity in gene expression